-In any year, if the investment income earned on endowments is insufficient to fund the spending allocation, the spending allocation is funded from the cumulative capitalized income.
-However, for individual endowments without sufficient cumulative capitalized income, endowment principal is used in that year and is expected to be recovered by future investment income.
+In any year, if the investment income earned on endowments is insufficient to fund the spending allocation, the spending allocation is funded from the accumulated capitalized investment income.
+However, for individual endowments without sufficient accumulated capitalized investment income, endowment principal is used in that year and is expected to be recovered by future investment income.

-(e) Inventory
+(e) Inventories held for sale

-Inventory is determined using the weighted average method.
+Inventories held for sale are measured using the weighted average method.